FiloSottile/gvt/README.md

 all subpackages, it is possible to get conflicts in the form of overlapping dependencies.
 For example, if we had one version of example.com/a and a different one of example.com/a/b.

-To solve this cleanly, ovelaps are disallowed.
+To solve this cleanly, overlaps are disallowed.
 Subpackages of existing dependencies are silently treated as existing dependencies.
 Parents of existing dependencies are treated as missing and cause the subpackages to be deleted when they are fetched.